 Are there further requirements to apply for an ETA?

 Aside from the above-mentioned requirements which specifically apply to an ETA, there are a number of general rules that all travellers have to meet, regardless of if they possess a visa or ETA Sri Lanka.
-All travellers that do not have the Sri Lankan nationality need to be able to provide the following on arrival:
+All travellers who do not have the Sri Lankan nationality need to be able to provide the following on arrival:

 - A flight ticket for the trip home